Pixel-Talk/CanonSwap/readme.md

 ## Citation

-If you find this work useful, please cite:
+If you find this work useful, please star and cite:

 ```bibtex
 @article{luo2025canonswap,